Slownite/JoyEmacs/README.md

 ## 📜 License

-MIT — do whatever brings you Joy ✨
+GPL3 — do whatever brings you Joy ✨